SASP Leadership

 Convention Chair-Elect

-Hi, everyone!
-My name is Amber Reinke, and I’m thrilled to serve as the 2025 Convention Chair-Elect on the SASP Board.
-I’m currently a second-year doctoral student in school psychology at the University of California, Santa Barbara.
-Before starting my doctoral journey in 2023, I earned my bachelor’s degree in Psychology with minors in History and Education Studies from UCLA in 2020 followed by holding positions as a research coordinator, K-12 teacher, and high school softball coach.
-My research interests focus on understanding the processes and mechanisms through which early symptoms of psychopathology contribute to negative school-related outcomes, as well as exploring student-athlete mental health and well-being.
-In my free time, I enjoy watching sports and spending time with my family and friends.
-Feel free to reach out if you’d like to connect or have any questions!
+Hello everyone!
+My name is Leslie Alvarez and I am excited to serve as the 2026 Convention Chair-Elect on the SASP Board.
+I am a proud first-generation, second-year M.Ed. student in school psychology at the University of California, Santa Barbara.
+Prior to beginning my graduate journey, I earned my bachelor’s degree in Psychology with a minor in Education Studies from the University of California, Los Angeles.
+My research interests focus on culturally responsive practices that support the academic engagement, mental well-being, and sense of belonging of multilingual learners from diverse backgrounds.
+I am also interested in examining and refining early interventions that support the development of students’ social-emotional learning and perceptions of school climate.
+In my free time, I enjoy going on sunset walks and spending time with my friends and family.
+Please feel free to reach out if you’d like to connect!

 Student & Chapter Relations Chair